 Applying for a New Card

-Hilton Honors American Express Surpass® Card: Earn 125,000 Hilton Honors bonus points after you use your new card to make $2,000 in eligible purchases within the first 3 months of card membership.
+- Hilton Honors American Express Surpass® Card: Earn 130,000 Hilton Honors bonus points with the Hilton Honors American Express Surpass® Card after you use your new card to make $2,000 in eligible purchases within the first 3 months of card membership.
+Plus, you can earn up to $130 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of membership.
+The annual fee is $95 (see rates and fees).
 You'll earn 12 bonus points per dollar on eligible charges directly from a hotel in the Hilton portfolio; 6 points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations; and 3 points per dollar on other eligible purchases.
-The annual fee is $95.
 Terms apply.

 Hit Your Intro Bonus

 One of the best ways to earn a lot of credit card points fast is to score an introductory bonus, also known as a sign-up bonus.
 An intro bonus can be anything from tens of thousands of points or miles for award travel to hundreds of dollars in cash back.

 To earn an introductory bonus, you usually have to meet certain spending requirements.
 That might be as much as hundreds or thousands of dollars in purchases within a set period of time, like three to six months.

 To earn rewards points quickly, think about the kinds of purchases you make each month so you can use the credit cards that will earn you most points or miles for them.